Scottish-Tech-Army/soundscape-backend/docs/operations.md

     Generally, all three values should be zero, except when an ingestion occurs when they should all increase to one then return to zero after a few (typically ten) hours.

+- Tile server requests reaching the actual tile server itself.
+(This includes metrics for health checks.)

 Most of this data can be viewed in the detailed monitoring queries below, with more information.

 ### Android dashboard